achoudhury64/CS6400/README.md

 6. Commit your changes to git and push to the repository:
     You can keep committing your changes as you make them and reach milestones.
 The commits will be stored in your local copy of the repository.
-    When you 'push' using git, the changes you made get transferred to this repository, and are accessible by others.
+    When you `push` using git, the changes you made get transferred to this repository, and are accessible by others.
     If there is a conflict betwen what you are pushing and what others have pushed previously, git will let you know and allow you to resolve the conflicts.